-The causes of clubfoot are not known.
-However, risks of being born with the condition are higher if:
+The causes of clubfoot are unclear, but the risks of being born with it are higher if:

 - your mother smoked during pregnancy